 Speaking of opening doors, you can gain new opportunities for your music career from LinkedIn.
 While live performances, online streams, and album/song downloads may be the core of your career, other opportunities await you.

-For instance, when you promote your music on LinkedIn, someone may contact you to use your music in a commercial.
+For instance, once you launch your online music promotion with LinkedIn, someone may contact you to use your music in a commercial.
 Or you may have a company contact you to perform at an industry event.

 The opportunities that LinkedIn presents can set your music career on a lucrative trajectory.
 Still not convinced?
 Below is one more reason to promote your music on LinkedIn.